codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 > ...in progress

-## 2. Finding & Modifying specific elements
+## 2. Creating elements & Altering HTML structure

 > ...in progress

-## 3. Finding & Modifying specific elements
+## 3. Making components become interactive

 > ...in progress